Fort Lauderdale Taxi Accident Lawyer

 - $50,000 in property damage liability (PDL) coverage.

-Gonzalez & Cartwright Are Committed to Helping Victims Obtain Compensation for Taxi Accident Injuries in Fort Lauderdale, FL
+Gonzalez & Cartwright Are Committed to Helping Victims Obtain Compensation for Taxi Accident Injuries

 In a typical taxi accident case, we work to recover for both economic and non-economic damages.
 Economic damages include things like: